kylelanser/flask-todo-tutorial/1-tutorial.md

 # A Restless Todo app with EmberJS and Flask

-The goal of this a subsquent articles will be to build our very own Todo app in EmberJS backed by the wonderful Flask Python-based web framework.
+The goal of this and subsequent articles will be to build our very own Todo app in EmberJS backed by the wonderful Flask Python-based web framework.
 This is a living documents which has a [home on Github](https://github.com/drwlrsn/flask-todo-tutorial).  *I know there must be mistakes in here!* So please, if you find any (and you will) please leave a comment on Github or submit a pull request.
 The [final source code](https://github.com/drwlrsn/flask-todo) is also on Github.

 ## Setup the Python environment